Infection & Disease, Vaccines

 Many studies have been done to look at the effectiveness of treatments and medications that work for other lung diseases, such as asthma or pneumonia, but unfortunately not many have been successful or made much of an impact in the disease process.
 Breathing treatments with albuterol are only effective in treating wheezing about 25% of the time for bronchiolitis.
 Oral steroids have not been shown to make a difference at all.
 Antibiotics do not help because the infection is caused by a virus.

-Understanding the New Vaccines
+Understanding the Vaccines

-RSV immunization is an injection of pre-made RSV antibodies (similar to the Synagis injection mentioned earlier).
-This new RSV immunization is called Nirsevimab.
-It has been shown to decrease hospitalizations and office visits by about 80%.
 Unfortunately, both Nirsevimab and Synagis provide “passive immunity” by providing antibodies to the infant, and this does not stimulate an immune response.
 Antibodies that are given rather than made by the body have a limited life-span and eventually go away.
-These antibodies can help protect the infant through the RSV season but cannot provide long-term protection against RSV infection.
+These antibodies can help protect the infant through the first RSV season but cannot provide long-term protection against RSV infection.
+However, the first year of infancy is the time in which RSV causes the most significant levels of illness.

 Final thoughts